 Generally mortgage life insurance is worth it if your family is unable to face the financial responsibility of paying the mortgage alone and would like to stay in the property.
 On the flip side, other insurance products may also allow your family to stay in their home and they come with more advantages.

-We’re talking about term life insurance, which offers lower premiums, more flexibility and potentially a higher payout.
+We’re talking about term life insurance, which offers lower premiums than mortgage life insurance, more flexibility and potentially a higher payout.